 Zaragoza is a safe city, even at night.
 However, we would expect all participants to take the appropriate measures and be responsible for their own security.
-We also advice you carry a copy of your Identification Card or passport at all times during your stay in Zaragoza.
+We also advise you carry a copy of your Identification Card or passport at all times during your stay in Zaragoza.

 The currency in Spain is the European Euro (€).
 We strongly recommend that you exchange your money before your journey as currency exchange services may not be available at your arrival time.
 Local taxis, public transport, and restaurants will not accept any other currency.